In the Wind Waker, a memory leak exists that can allow you to unload actors by fragmenting the dynamic memory.

 On both Outset and Forbidden Woods you have access to Morths.
 If you get morths to attach to Link, leave the quadrant/room and then come back you can get more morths to spawn and attach to Link.
 This way you can dupe morths to fill up DYN/GAME.
 In Forbidden Woods, simply going in and out of the room isn't enough, for some reasons you need to do this multiple times (usually around 10 times) in order for Link to get his full speed back.
 Only then can more Morths attach onto Link.

 In rooms with Wizzrobes that can spawn enemies with swords, such as Bokoblins, Moblins, Darknuts or Stalfos, kill the enemy and wait for the wizzrobe to spawn another.
 This duplicates the enemy sword and can be used to lower DYN.

 When the game tries to load an actor, it first loads some initialization data.
 That data takes up 52 bytes in memory.
 When you corrupt an item with high enough DYN for it, you will corrupt whatever DYN the actor you load needs.
-If you have low DYN, you will only corrupt the initialization data.
+If you have low DYN, you will only corrupt this initialization data.

 This section aims at documenting the requirements to corrupt each meaningful actor.
 Link's items are especially useful because they can be pulled out as many times as wanted to corrupt until satisfied.
 Otherwise, anything that can be spawned indefinitely is good.

 |Actor||GAME max alloc needed for full corruption||DYN corrupted / DYN max alloc needed for initialization data corruption|

 |Ice Block formed by Ice Arrows [Arrow_i]||<55 kb||none|